tbateson/build-images/README.md

 The 76 EDDGE build images are created using the dockerfiles in this repository.
 They are pieced together into Kubernetes Pods and used to build separate components of different projects.

 ## Building
-All building is handled by the build.sh script.
-The images are only pushed to dockerhub when a release is created.
+The components necessary to build each image are stored in a top-level directory matching the tag for the image.
+All building and uploading is handled via the CI workflow scripts.